fshowalter/movielog-archive/reviews/wolfcop-2014.md

 Not every scene is as calculated.
 Some scenes, such as when WolfCop tricks out his police cruiser, or when he foils a gang of graffitti artisits by hosing them down with his own urine, are just silly.
 But that's okay.
 The film has a lot of fun pushing werewolf genre tropes to their extremes.

 _WolfCop_ is not a serious horror film, but it's not an overt comedy either.
 It's a mismash of cop drama, werewolf horror, and expoitation picture.
 The result is a tone-perfect, greasy hamburger of a movie that clocks in at a scant seventy nine minutes.

+And lets face it, if the bit about the ballooning penis didn't inform you as to whether or not this was a movie for you, I don't know what else to say.